CONFIDENTIAL MEDICAL RELEASE FROM SCHOOL AND MINOR CONSENT FOR CONFIDENTIAL MEDICAL SERVICES

 If you are 12 years of age or older, you also have the right to access mental health and drug or alcohol treatment, as well as prevention, testing, and treatment for sexually transmitted infections (STIs) and HIV/AIDS confidentially and without needing anyone else’s permission.

 It is your right to get these health services confidentially.
-This means the clinic or doctor cannot tell anyone — including your family — why you were there unless you say it’s okay.
+This means the clinic or doctor cannot tell anyone — including your family — why you were there unless you say it is okay.

 Do I need to bring my parent to come with me to access these medical services?

 NO. Minors are allowed to consent to these medical services on their own.
-However, if you can, and it is safe to do so, we encourage you to talk to your parent, guardian, or other trusted adult.
+However, if you can, and it is safe to do so, we encourage you to talk to your parent, guardian, or other trusted adult for support.

 In California, you have the right to free or low-cost reproductive health care if you don’t have insurance, do not want to use your parent’s or spouse’s insurance, or can’t afford it on your own.
-Learn more at our website, yourhealthyourights.org.
-If you are under your parent or guardian’s insurance plan, you might have to take action to keep your health information confidential.
-Learn more.
+Learn more here.
+If you are using your parent or guardian’s insurance plan, you might have to take action to keep your health information confidential.
+Learn more here.
 Note that doctors are required to report certain situations, such as sexual assault or rape, to both the authorities and your parent or guardian after treatment is provided.

 Can I go see a doctor during school hours to access these specific services?